Mte2112/cmip6_plotcheck/README.md

 To do:
 - Add command line args
 - Subroutines, clean up dirty code
-- Include more statistics
+- Include more statistics, functionality to select
-- Create logic for handling 'gr' 'gn' grids (& how to compare)
 ## More documentation coming soon...